 The tuning is spot on, I noticed no problems at all.

-fingers.
+my fingers.
 Rather than sitting more or less on the pearls, their

 height forced my fingers to rest on the front edge.
 It got uncomfortable

-after a while, and I'm none too sure that this is something that an experienced
+after a while, and I'm none too sure that this is something that

-that's likely to be a problem only for an experienced player who's used
+but again that's likely to be a problem only for an experienced

-this horn are very good...not overly fat, but crisp and precise
+on this horn are very good...not overly fat, but crisp and precise

 - but in order to get the full range of tone and expression out

 of them you really do have to power down the keys.
 I've seen this

 time and again with this model - clients will happily show me that

 it's at the expense of finger pressure.